 We continue to monitor and evaluate the changing situation and liaise with all partners involved in the production of Over Lunan to make sure we maintain the Scottish Government guidelines for outdoor events as the minimum standard of safety for our planning.
-We will update ticket holders no less than one week prior to their arrival with the detailed Covid-19 safety measures we request of them, as well as publishing these on social media and our website.
+We will update ticket holders prior to their arrival with the detailed Covid-19 safety measures we request of them, as well as publishing these on social media and our website.

 What happens if the Government changes the safety guidelines?